macnalley/parimutuel-calculator/README.md

 The program can take manually entered bets to win, place, or show; store them in in-program memory; use those bets to calculate win odds; and display the payouts given race winners.

 This program targets .NET 6.
 The .NET 6 rutime can be obtained from https://dotnet.microsoft.com/en-us/download/dotnet/6.0.
+The program can be run by cloning the directory, cd'ing into the directory from a command line, and using the "dotnet run" command.

 ## Functionality
 ### Take Bet